Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 **Explanation:** The `.add()` method adds the element to the set only if it doesn't exist.

-#### Q115.
-If you do not explicitly return a value from a function, what happens?

-- [ ] The function will enter an infinite loop because it will not know when to stop executing its code.
-- [ ] If `return` keyword is absent, the function will return `True`.
-- [x] If `return` keyword is absent, the function will return `None`.
-- [ ] The function will return a `RuntimeError` if you do not return a value.

-#### Q116.
+#### Q110.
 How would you access and store all of the keys in this dictionary at once?

 ```python
 fruit_info = {